Plugin & theme audit.

 Per codebase, fixed.

 Quoted up front based on size and complexity.
-The numbers below are typical starting points; we send a fixed quote after seeing the code.
+The numbers below are typical starting points; I send a fixed quote after seeing the code.

 Up to ~3,000 lines of PHP